AtulKrishnan/SuperPESBros-A-Mario-Game-using-Java/README.md

 2. Factory Pattern: An obstacle interface is created, which is implemented by classes Wall and Bouncer.
 The objects are created using the class ObjectFactory
 3. Observer Pattern: Not explicitly implemented, but can be seen as the database observes the username of the user who logs in and keeps track of it.

+<b>PS: You can play the game without the code, using the Jar file provided! </b>

 ## Hope you guys have fun building and playing this game!